knowitall/nlptools/README.md

 This is a collection of natural language processing tools wrapped behind common interfaces.
 The client can easily use the wrapped libraries through elegant scala interfaces.
-It's also a breeze to switch implementations of a particular tool since all implementations of a particular tool extend a common trait.
+It's also simple to switch implementations of a particular tool since all implementations of a particular tool extend a common interface.

 This toolkit also aims to minimize the size of transitive dependencies.
 Each tool is broken into its own component so you can choose what you want to use